HOW TO TEACH AND PREACH

 Teach/preach with bold humility in your heart, compassion in your face, loving concern in your voice, and gentle authority in your body language.

-Always do your best to start and end on an encouraging note.
+Start and end on an encouraging note.

 There may be times when the teacher/preacher becomes sick unexpectedly, and the person will need someone to teach/preach the lesson/message.